Certificate in Dental Radiography

 · Students must hold a recognised dental nursing or dental hygiene qualification that satisfies entry onto the Dental Council of Ireland’s voluntary register for dental nurses or register for dental hygienists.
 Proof of qualification and registration are required.

-· All students require support from their employing practitioner to supervise their practical training and fill in their record of experience.
+· All students require ongoing support from their employing practitioner to supervise their practical training and fill in their record of experience.
 This support must be verified by signature of the supervising dentist.

 Registered candidates who have successfully completed: